Shopify/buy-button-js/docs/customization/index.md

 ### `templates`
 Determines the HTML for each element in a component.
 Templates are specified as strings using the [Mustache](https://github.com/janl/mustache.js/) templating engine, which implements the [Mustache](https://mustache.github.io/) syntax.

 Templates have a variety of data available to them, accessible through the `data` namespace.
-Information on the `data` object is a combination of the model supporting the component provided by the [JS Buy SDK](http://shopify.github.io/js-buy-sdk/api/classes/ShopifyBuy.html) (ProductModel, ProductVariantModel, Option, and CartModel), the `classes` object, the `text` object, and a number of utility strings and booleans.
+Information on the `data` object is a combination of the model supporting the component provided by the [JS Buy SDK](http://shopify.github.io/js-buy-sdk/api/classes/ShopifyBuy.html) (ProductModel, ProductVariantModel, Option, and outlinkModel), the `classes` object, the `text` object, and a number of utility strings and booleans.

 Make a point of duplicating the classes from the original templates, as these are used for data binding.